donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Type:** Action without value\
 **Description:** Shows the player a debug marker at the location at the specified time.
 Red and blue colors work for players on version 1.19.4 and above.\
 **Additional info:**\
-&nbsp;&nbsp;Leave the "Display Name" argument blank to hide the name completely.
+&nbsp;&nbsp;Leave the \"Display Name\" argument blank to hide the name completely.

 **Usage example:**
 ```ts